devenEden/devenEden/README.md

 <h1 align="center">Welcome to Deven's Github 👋</h1>

 <p align="center">
   I am a Full-stack developer with expertise in Node.js, React, and PostgresSQL💻.
-Passionate about building scalable, responsive, and user-friendly web applications ❤️‍🔥.
-With an eye for detail and a commitment to clean and efficient code 😁, I strive to create elegant solutions to complex problems🔑.
+Passionate ❤️‍🔥 about building scalable, responsive, and user-friendly web applications.
+With an eye for detail and a commitment to clean and efficient code 😁, I strive to create elegant solutions to complex problems 🔑.
 Let's collaborate to turn your ideas into reality! 😉
 </p>

 <br />